thoughtbot/apprentice.thoughtbot.com/README.md

     $ jekyll --no-auto

-The blog
+The Blog
 --------

-Assets for the blog (images, CSS, etc) can be found in `jekyll/assets`.
+Assets for the blog other than CSS can be found in `jekyll/assets`.

 To generate the Sass for the blog run sass watch from the root directory:
     $ sass --watch jekyll/stylesheets/robots:public/assets/robots -r ./jekyll/stylesheets/robots/bourbon/lib/bourbon.rb